 History of Lochinver House Preparatory School

-Lochinver House Preparatory School was first established as an independent boys' prep school in Potters Bar, Hertfordshire in 1947 in the large house and its present location.
+Lochinver House Preparatory School was first established as a private boys' prep school in Potters Bar, Hertfordshire in 1947 in the large house and its present location.
 It was initiated by Mr Bayley who, on the relocation of Ayelsford House Private School to Sandridgebury when its lease expired, had decided to establish a separate school more accessible to the boys from Enfield and Potters Bar.
 As a speculation he bought the house at Potters Bar complete with the name ‘Lochinver’ on its broken gateposts.
 The house itself, (which would have been pulled down but for the war and bomb damage), was being used by a pharmaceutical firm as a warehouse for Nivea Cream and bomb.
 In May 1947, Mr Bayley asked Willoughby Salter, an existing Aylesford parent to take on the leadership of this new venture.
 Mr Salter’s first job was to camp in the building in order to clear its broken contents and to make repairs.
 With materials hard to come by, due to post-war shortages, he utilised naval packing cases to repair floors and windows.

 By the evening of Saturday 27th September 1947, the first room was decorated and a kitchen established to working order.
 Thus the Salters were able to invite the parents of their prospective pupils on Sunday 28th, and even to give them tea while Mr Salter outlined his plans.
 Surprisingly everyone invited turned up and all agreed that their sons would begin two days later.
 There were six boys from Aylesford House, and thirty other boys.
 More boys were accepted each term, and the following September the school opened with 96 boys.